COMMITTEE

 Get to know our team.

-Eva holds a BSc in Biological and Biomedical Sciences from Maynooth University, where she collaborated with the Electronic Engineering Department on her thesis research involving Brain-Computer Interfaces and Neurofeedback Training.
-This work sparked her passion for using innovative technologies to address complex neurological challenges.
+Eva completed a BSc in Biological and Biomedical Sciences at Maynooth University, where her undergraduate thesis involved collaborating with the Electronic Engineering Department on Brain-Computer Interfaces and Neurofeedback Training.
+Her research interests lie in computational neuroscience, neural engineering, and neurotechnology.

 Eva Woods